Ambient-Impact/drupal-modules/ambientimpact_core/component_explainer.md

-The ```ambientimpact_core``` module provides a component system whose purpose is to organize code into discrete packages that specialize in one thing or a collection of tightly related things.
+This module provides a component system whose purpose is to organize code into discrete packages that specialize in one thing or a collection of tightly related things.
 The component system is primarily intended for front-end CSS, JavaScript, HTML (by way of [Twig templates](https://www.drupal.org/docs/8/theming/twig)), and other assets, but component plug-ins can provide back-end functionality via their plug-in classes.